About Motive Logistics

 Strong analytical discipline tied directly to decision-making

-A broad understanding of manufacturing, planning, transportation, and inventory systems
+A broad understanding of manufacturing, supply chain, planning, transportation, and inventory systems

 The result is leadership grounded in operational reality, enabling decisions based on facts and data, not hunches and theory.